The Daring Gourmet

 It is used both for its flavor and its aroma characteristics and as such is often added towards the end of the cooking process (sometimes a little is also sprinkled on top).
 It’s sometimes used on its own but is more often combined with additional individual spices.
 As with most seasonings, making it fresh from toasted ground spices and using it within a few days will give you the best possible flavor.

-Here are just a few things to which you can add it:
+Here are just a few things you can add it to:

 • Meats, poultry and seafood